Alejogb1/job-board/blog-data/why-isnt-a-rails-app-in-a-docker-container-reloading-after-file-changes.md

 id: "why-isnt-a-rails-app-in-a-docker-container-reloading-after-file-changes"
 ---

-Alright, let's tackle this.
+, let's tackle this.
 I’ve definitely been in the weeds with this exact issue more than once, and it usually boils down to a few common culprits when dealing with rails in docker.
 It's a frustration shared by many, and understanding the nuances can save a significant amount of debugging time.
 I remember this one project back in '18, a relatively complex ecommerce platform, where we wrestled with this reload issue for what felt like an eternity.
 It was a classic case of misconfigured volume mounts and how they interact with the development environment.

 The core problem stems from the way Docker containers and host filesystems interact when you’re setting up a development environment.
 When you make changes to your files on your host machine, those changes are only reflected within the docker container if you have properly configured volume mounts.
-However, it's not just about *having* a mount – it's about how those changes are being observed within the container, particularly concerning rails.
+However, it's not just about _having_ a mount – it's about how those changes are being observed within the container, particularly concerning rails.

 Rails, by default, relies on a process called “polling” to detect changes in your files when running in development mode.
 Polling works by periodically checking the modification time of files.
 This works reasonably well on a local file system, but it can be problematic inside a docker container, especially with mounted volumes.
 Docker mounts, particularly those using virtualized filesystems on platforms like macOS or Windows, can exhibit subtle discrepancies in the timing information (like modification times) between the host and the container.
 The polling mechanism used by rails might simply miss the changes or fail to pick them up fast enough.

 This inconsistency can lead to your frustration: you modify a file, save it, and yet the application running in the docker container doesn't pick up these changes.
 It's not that the changes aren’t there, it's that rails is not being notified about them properly.
 Moreover, the container file system is not the same as the host, creating another potential source of delay.

-Here's the crux: the problem isn’t always about the volume mount being *missing*, but about the *timing* and *perception* of file changes inside the container.
+Here's the crux: the problem isn’t always about the volume mount being _missing_, but about the _timing_ and _perception_ of file changes inside the container.
 Rails isn't broken, docker isn't broken, they just need a bit of help to talk to each other effectively.

 To address this, we typically have three primary strategies at our disposal: modifying polling behavior, leveraging tools like `listen`, and using optimized volume mounts where available.
 Let’s explore each with practical examples.